Neuralstem Cell Therapy

 • Demyelination, or destruction of the protective insulation surrounding axons, which conduct nerve signals

+Neuralstem is seeking to treat the symptoms of spinal cord injury via transplantation of its cells directly into the gray matter of the patient’s spinal cord.
 Neuralstem expects its cells will integrate into a patient’s own neural tissue and possibly create new circuitry to help transmit nerve signals to muscles.
 Specifically, neurons differentiated from these grafts may serve as a bridge to connect the axons located above the injury site to neurons of segments below the injury.
 The transplanted cells may also promote reorganization of the spinal cord segmental circuitry over time, possibly leading to improved motor function.
-In preclinical work, rats with ischemia-induced spinal cord injury recovered a significant amount of motor function after transplantation with Neuralstem cells.
-View published paper here.

 Neuralstem cells also express powerful nerve growth factors that are essential to the healthy function of the central nervous system (CNS).
 These could protect the patient’s own neurons from further degeneration due to injury.

-Planned Neuralstem Chronic Spinal Cord Injury Study
+Planned Neuralstem Spinal Cord Injury Study

-If approved, the clinical trial will evaluate the safety of Neuralstem cells and proprietary Spinal Cord Delivery Platform and Floating Cannula in up to 16 spinal cord injury patients one-to-two years post injury.
+If approved, the clinical trial will evaluate the safety of Neuralstem NSI-566 cells and proprietary Spinal Cord Delivery Platform and Floating Cannula in up to 16 spinal cord injury patients one-to-two years post injury.
 The cells will be transplanted directly in and around the injury site.
 Trial protocol will include extensive physical therapy to guide newly formed nerves to their proper connections and functionality.

-In India, the company is evaluating potential trial surgery centers and collaborators for a planned IND filing expected in 2012.
-In Prague, a cSCI program in clinical protocol design stage is underway at the Czech Institute of Experimental Medicine.
+CJ CheilJedang.
+In Prague, an SCI program in clinical protocol design stage is underway at the Czech Institute of Experimental Medicine.

 Patient Resources: